Understanding Your Award Letter

 - You receive aid not included on a previous award letter.

-- Funding allocations change, particularly regarding state/federal resources.
+- Funding allocations change, particularly in regards to state and federal resources.

 Financial Aid Office * 1 University Circle * Macomb, IL 61455